JStonham/notes/README.md

 Key: `$PATH`

-Value: A list of directories which the operating system uses to search for executable programs e.g. `/usr/local/bin`.
+Value: A list of directories which the shell uses to search for executable programs e.g. `/usr/local/bin`.

 You can print the list of directories using `echo $PATH`.

-You can add a directory to the list using `export PATH=/put/directory/location/here/:$PATH` or `export PATH=.:$PATH` which will add the current directory to the list.
+You can add a directory to the list using one of the following:

+1. `export PATH=$PATH:$HOME/scripts`
+1. `export PATH=$HOME/scripts:$PATH`
+1. `export PATH=$PATH:.`
+1. `export PATH=.:$PATH`

+The first command will add `$HOME/scripts` to the end of the `$PATH` variable.

+The second command will add `$HOME/scripts` to the beginning of the `$PATH` variable.

+The third command will add the directory you are currently in to the end of the `$PATH` variable.

+The fourth command will add the directory you are currently in to the beginning of the `$PATH` variable.

 ### Exporting Environment Variables to Sub Shells